build-web-apps/clone-instagram-ui/README.md

 1. `Search` layout is present but not the capability of searching people.

-2. Also, the `Heart` icon is present in the `Header` but it does nothing.
+2. Also, the `Heart` icon is present in the `Header` but it does nothing, you can add functionality to build to show notifications whenever some ones follows / likes / comments just like `Instagram` / `Facebook`

 As next steps, you can take a small home work and try building those in your own way and reach out in case of any issues.